 In addition to his junior partner, Dr. Wallman has influenced at least one other young Seward native pursuing a veterinary career—his daughter, Lindsey, a member of the 2012 class in the new cooperative program between the University of Nebraska and Iowa State University.

 As evening is falling at Seward Animal Hospital, a bright lamp illuminates the surgery room.
 Dr. Wallman and his junior partner lean over an incision in a cat's leg.

 Dr. Ellis hopes to pin the cat's broken femur, and Dr. Wallman is willing to try, but the break is at the tip of the femoral head.
 So Dr. Wallman removes the loose bone fragment and sutures muscle in its place to create a false joint.

 The clinic is quiet as Dr. Wallman finishes another day.

-Turn to pages 849 and 859 for complete results of the survey on why veterinarians enter and leave rural veterinary practice—including statistical breakdowns by gender, generation, background, and livestock experience.
+Turn to this story and this story for complete results of the survey on why veterinarians enter and leave rural veterinary practice—including statistical breakdowns by gender, generation, background, and livestock experience.

 Go to www.avma.org/onlnews/photos to view additional photos.